COST GUIDES

 Cost of replacing an unvented hot water cylinder

 Hoping to replace an existing unvented hot water cylinder, rather than installing a new one from scratch?
+This can lower your installation costs significantly.

-As a rough guide, you can expect to pay between £300 and £500 in labour costs (not including the price of the cylinder itself).
+As a rough guide, you can expect to pay between £300 and £500 in labour costs (not including the price of the new cylinder itself).

 Replacing a direct unvented hot water cylinder in an existing system and the same location will typically cost the least.